dansteingart/without_the_hot_air/pages_md/SEwtHA_15.md

 The Island of Jersey has a desalination plant that can produce 6000 m<sup>3</sup> of pure water per day (figure 15.10).
 Including the pumps for bringing the water up from the sea and through a series of filters, the whole plant uses a power of 2 MW.
 That’s an energy cost of 8 kWh per m<sup>3</sup> of water produced.
 At a cost of 8 kWh per m<sup>3</sup>, a daily water consumption of 160 litres would require <span class="red">1.3 kWh per day</span>.

-<span class="figurenumber">Figure 15.8</span>.
+<div class='caption'><span class="figurenumber">Figure 15.8</span>.
 Energy requirements of different forms of freight-transport.
 The vertical coordinate shows the energy consumed in kWh per net ton-km, (that is, the energy per t-km of freight moved, not including the weight of the vehicle).
-See also figure 20.23 (energy requirements of passenger transport).
+See also figure 20.23 (energy requirements of passenger transport).</div>

 <img src="figure108.png" width="219" height="148" />
 Water transport requires energy because boats make waves.
 Nevertheless, transporting freight by ship is surprisingly energy efficient.

 <img src="figure113.png" width="101" height="61" />
-<span class="figurenumber">Figure 15.9</span>.
-Water delivery: 0.3 kWh/d; sewage processing: 0.1 kWh/d.
+<div class='caption'><span class="figurenumber">Figure 15.9</span>.
+Water delivery: 0.3 kWh/d; sewage processing: 0.1 kWh/d.</div>

 <img src="figure110.png" width="465" height="369" />
 ## Stuff retail